What is a learning management system (LMS)?

 - Increased skills and better outcomes delivered across the workforce: Today’s LMS uses data and individualised insights to create courses that are relevant and digestible.
 Other features help to increase attendance, completion, and retention.
 This translates to faster and more strategic upskilling and reskilling of your talent pool.

 - Increased learner engagement: An LMS can facilitate training and learning through a mixture of different media and channels.
 This helps to make it feel more customised to the user and helps to reduce boredom and increase engagement.

 Key features of an LMS

-Learning professionals need a centralized portal to help them track learners’ journeys and progress across departments and regions.
-Being able to track and compare different learning models in real time helps L&D teams hone and customize training programs.
-The further ability to categorize training by content or outcome – and tag learning materials by skill – allows for the development better targeted and individualized learning environments.
+Learning professionals need a centralised portal to help them track learners’ journeys and progress across departments and regions.
+Being able to track and compare different learning models in real time helps L&D teams hone and customise training programmes.
+The further ability to categorize training by content or outcome – and tag learning materials by skill – allows for the development better targeted and individualised learning environments.

 It is crucial to have consistent and uniform access to materials.
 These can include video or audio content, webinars, written instruction, and more.
 Both users and managers should be able to easily find and access the full range of learning materials appropriate to their needs and stage along their learning path.
-When materials are centralized, L&D leaders can provide a standardized and organized portfolio of tools which is especially useful in the management of hybrid and distributed teams.
+When materials are centralised, L&D leaders can provide a standardised and organised portfolio of tools which is especially useful in the management of hybrid and distributed teams.

 Flexible reporting and analytics

 Workplace litigation costs and settlements reached an all-time high in 2021, reflecting globally changing levels of scrutiny and workforce expectations.
-Of course, the best organizations are motivated to prioritize employee wellness and satisfaction as a matter of good business, however, protection against risk and loss is also a crucial motivator.
-LMS software solutions help organizations centralize, organize, and keep track of where their employees are regarding mandatory training and certification.
+Of course, the best organisations are motivated to prioritize employee wellness and satisfaction as a matter of good business, however, protection against risk and loss is also a crucial motivator.
+LMS software solutions help organisations centralise, organise, and keep track of where their employees are regarding mandatory training and certification.